Kentico/xperience-by-kentico-email-builder-starter-kit/docs/Usage-Guide.md

 ## Implement custom Web Page Item mappers.

-Define a custom `ArticleEmailTemplateMapper`, which maps Web Page Items selected in the `Article` widget to display content from a page within the widget's elements.
+Define a custom `WidgetDataRetriever<ArticleWidgetModel>`, which maps Web Page Items selected in the `Article` widget to display content from a page within the widget's elements.

-Your custom implementation of `ArticleEmailTemplateMapper` can use dependency injection to define services and configuration required to retrieve and map the content to the `ArticleWidgetModel`.
+Your custom implementation of `WidgetDataRetriever<ArticleWidgetModel>` can use dependency injection to define services and configuration required to retrieve and map the content to the `ArticleWidgetModel`.

 The `ArticleWidgetModel` expects the following attributes to be set: